 The problem is that personal goals are not always evident early on in our lives and it is those goals that unconsciously interfere with how we feel about ourselves and that impinges on our relationship with others.

-By the time some of us reach the age of 25, we may have some idea of which way we want to go.
-Some may want to further their career, others may be happy to relax a little, having achieved some of their goals before that age.
+By the time some of us reach our twenties or thirties, we have some idea of which way we want our life to go.
+We feel more secure in ourselves and are therefore able to relate to others better.
+Those who still struggle may want to further their careers, others who don’t struggle, may be happy to relax a little, having already achieved some of their goals without wanting to settle down.